adshares/adshares-docs/protocol/definitions/def_data.rst

 Data Structures
 ---------------

-.. _protocol-definitions-metadata:
+.. _protocol-definitions-platformmetadata:

 Platform Metadata
 ^^^^^^^^^^^^^^^^^

 A manifest describing all the significant information about :ref:`Supply-Side Platform <protocol-definitions-ssp>` or :ref:`Demand-Side Platform <protocol-definitions-dsp>`.
-:ref:`Platform Metadata <protocol-definitions-metadata>` is broadcast regularly via :ref:`ADS Blockchain <protocol-definitions-blockchain>`.
+:ref:`Platform Metadata <protocol-definitions-platformmetadata>` is broadcast regularly via :ref:`ADS Blockchain <protocol-definitions-blockchain>`, as part of the :ref:`Synchronization <protocol-synchronization>` process.

 .. _protocol-definitions-supplyinventory: